ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

           "probable-cause": [
             {
               "name": "Feeder fiber great loss change",
-              "detail-information": "The connector of the optical fiber is contaminated,\n Or the optical fiber is bent too much.", "probable-cause": {
+              "detail-information": "The connector of the optical fiber is\
+                                     contaminated, Or the optical fiber is\
+                                     bent too much.",
+              "probable-cause": {
                 "network-ref": "example:L2-topo",
                 "node-ref": "example:D1",